pharath/pharath.github.io/_posts/2026-03-06-lecture-notes-web3-ethereum3-nft.md

 I mean, a lot of people tried to cheat you by selling you one of these apes, but it was just a copy.
-You always have to check, is this really from the smart contract, from Lava Labs, from the originators?
+You always have to check, is this really from the smart contract, from Yuga Labs, from the originators?

-And the two we can check, I think there's also being listed here in the smart contract.
+I'm not sure we can check, I think there's also being listed here in the smart contract...
-No, it's not a white one.
+No, it's not a white one...
 And...
 ...this white one.
 And...